String Diagrammatic Electrical Circuit Theory: The Impedance Calculus

 We now exploit a pattern of the semantics in Figure~\ref{fig:circsemantics} to simplify the passage between circuits and $\mathsf{GAA}$.
 This results in the \emph{impedance calculus}, which can be used to simplify diagrammatic reasoning on circuits.

-We extend the syntax~\eqref{eq:circpropsig} of $\circprop$ with \emph{impedance boxes}---illustrated below left---parametrised wrt arbitrary $\mathsf{GAA}$ circuits of type $\sort{1}{1}$: that is, with one wire on the left and one on the right.
+We extend the syntax~\eqref{eq:circpropsig} of $\circprop$ with \emph{impedance boxes}---illustrated in~\eqref{eq:impedanceBox}---parametrised with respect to arbitrary $\mathsf{GAA}$ circuits of type $\sort{1}{1}$: that is, with one wire on the left and one on the right.
 We then extend the semantic mapping $\semElec{\cdot}$ to cover impedance boxes, as below right.

 The following are now easy derivations in the equational theory of GAA:

 We now prove results that give the impedance calculus its power and allow us to manipulate impedance boxes within circuits.
 Henceforward we will use the syntactic sugar $\lower6pt\hbox{$ $} \Defeq \lower6pt\hbox{$ $}$ and $\lower6pt\hbox{$ $} \Defeq \lower6pt\hbox{$ $}$.